Quarterly Appendix 5B Cash Flow Report

 Click here for the full ASX Release

-This article includes content from Miramar Resources, licensed for the purpose of publishing on Investing News Australia.
+This article includes content from Firebird Metals Limited, licensed for the purpose of publishing on Investing News Australia.
 This article does not constitute financial product advice.
 It is your responsibility to perform proper due diligence before acting upon any information provided here.
 Please refer to our full disclaimer here.

-Jeffreys Find Gold Mine Toll Milling of 150,000 Tonnes Commenced, Second 2024 Campaign

-Auric Mining Limited (ASX: AWJ) (Auric or the Company) is pleased to announce the second gold milling campaign for 2024 of 150,000 dry metric tonnes from the Jeffreys Find Gold Mine (the Project) near Norseman, WA, commenced on 24 July 2024.

 Click here for the full ASX Release